mozilla/quality.mozilla.org/plugins/cms-tree-page-view/readme.txt

 7. Users of WPML can find all their languages in the tree

 == Changelog ==

+= 0.8.3 =
+- Added Lithuanian translation by www.kerge.lt.
+Thank you!

 = 0.8.2 =
 - Celebrating more than 100.000 downloads and as a gift to you, the user of this plugin, I have removed the "Support the author"-text from the right column.
 No more nagging!
 Donations are still welcome though...